 9. How to end the contract with us (including if you have changed your mind)

-(a) By email.
-Email us at email@example.com.
+Email us at email@example.com(opens in new window).
 Please provide your name, home address, details of the order (including the order number) and, where available, your email address.

-(b) By post.
-Write to us at Online Shop, Comic Relief, First Floor, 89 Albert Embankment, London SE1 7TP.
+You can write to us at Online Shop, Comic Relief, First Floor, 89 Albert Embankment, London SE1 7TP but please bear in mind that this route may take longer than usual due to the current Coronavirus situation.
 Please provide your name, home address, details of the order (including the order number) and, where available, your phone number.

 (a) if the products are faulty or misdescribed; or